 Benefits of aluminium

 The uptake of aluminium in the different industries is continually increasing largely because of its standout benefits, which include its simplicity to process and work with.
 Compared to other metals like iron and steel, aluminium is more malleable and stands better against the test of time.
 It is a low-density metal with a smooth surface and low dimensional tolerance and is not externally magnetisable.
 The metal can also be anodised for aesthetic purposes depending on the alloy making its applications more diverse.
 Anodised aluminium can also be used for aesthetic purposes depending on the alloy, making its applications more diverse and roughly a third of the weight of steel.
-The different grades have different weight factors but it is generally rounded to 2,710kg per square meter.
+The different grades have different weight factors but it is generally rounded to 2,710kg per cubic meter.
 Compared to other types of metal, it is relatively easy to machine while maintaining relatively high strength being corrosion resistant and having 100% recyclability.
 Pure aluminium (Al) is alloyed with different elements to give the final aluminium alloy different properties.
 For example, copper is the alloying element in 2xxx series grades to give improved strength however this addition of copper reduces the ductility of the metal.

 One of the principle benefits of aluminium is that not only is it 100% recyclable but it is much more cost effective to recycle than to produce prime, new metal.
 It is estimated that the production of aluminium by recycling requires approx. 5% of the energy required to extract and produce new aluminium.
 In addition to this, the CO2 emissions produced are greatly reduced when producing aluminium through recycling.
 Because of both the cost effectiveness and the reduced greenhouse gases produced when using recycled metal, aluminium manufacturers will always use recycled material where possible.

 Aluminium suffers no loss in quality through recycling either so it can be recycled many times over at a fraction of the cost to producing new metal.